 Understanding JPMorgan Chase's Unusual Options Activity

-On Thursday, shares of Coca-Cola (NYSE:KO) saw unusual options activity.
-After the option alert, the stock price moved up to $54.14.
+Shares of JPMorgan Chase (NYSE:JPM) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $152.92.

 - Option Type: TRADE